 Hugh Campbell

-The inspiration for writing a carpe diem (seize the day) screenplay first hit me when I came across the Fisherman’s Parable.
-The idea that a village fisherman would be encouraged to grow his subsistence fishing into a multinational corporation in order to become rich someday so he could buy the life he was already living, seemed to me a perfect premise for an inspiring feature-length movie.
-That seed that birthed Catch of the Day isn’t surprising given my life-long interest in film story grounded in spiritual teachings.
+The initial inspiration for writing a carpe diem drama came from the Fisherman’s Parable.
+The idea that a village fisherman would be encouraged to turn his subsistence fishing into big business just to one day afford the life he was already living, struck me as a perfect movie premise.
+That seed that birthed Catch of the Day grew out of my life-long interest in stories grounded in spiritual principles – while also shaped by the everyday spirituality program Receive Your Life developed by my wife, Janice Campbell, which helps people live true to their unique, divine essence in each and every moment.

 After receiving a BA degree from UC Berkeley in 1986, I extensively studied the writings of mythologist Joseph Campbell who famously consulted George Lucas on the Hero’s Journey for Lucas’ original Star Wars movies.
 In addition, I’ve studied film story structure under Robert McKee and Dara Marks.